zimmertr/Project-Ideas/README.md

     - Speaker to beep periodically as an `alarm` when warnining states occur.
     - 8-segment screens and a button to switch through status for ping response times, download speed, upload speed, etc.
 ```

+## Other

+1. Build a ovular frame from wood with strings attached to bottom and top.
+The end of each string has a magnet that attracts the other.
+So that when the strings are positioned correctly, they will hover together in the center.